|

 If you plat rosemary side by side with basil, the rosemary will likely die due to the wetter conditions required to keep the basil alive.

-Learn More: Check out our guide for growing rosemary!
+Learn More: Check out our guide for growing rosemary plants!
 Here is every tip you need to know to grow healthy rosemary plants.

 Fresh rosemary bunch isolated on white background.